grompe/BTWTweak/README.md

 - Ladder, wooden door, sign and sugar cane no longer stops lava, so do not attempt this if you were abusing this before.

+- It's now possible to jump out of boats and minecarts (and off pigs) without silly and unpredictable teleportation.
+This also could lead to interesting contraptions with jumping out of a speeding minecart.

 - If you are lucky and manage to find a witch hut (and loot it without dying), you can use the cistern you find in it to craft a cauldron.
 Just add a bucket